Al Lipscomb: Dealing with discrimination at early age

-Joining the war on poverty
+Joining the War on Poverty

-In 1966, Lipscomb, often sporting an Afro and bell bottoms, became a neighborhood organizer for the Dallas Community Action Agency, a nonprofit organization founded to work in the war on poverty.
-Previously, he volunteered some with projects to challenge segregation launched by the Student Nonviolent Coordinating Committee, attending protests to open up drugstore counters and other facilities to black people.
-He also organized with Martin Luther King Jr.'s Southern Christian Leadership Conference and co-founded the Dallas chapter.
-In addition, he founded a clearinghouse for community problems, the South Dallas Information Center, and claimed to be the first person to be arrested and thrown out of Dallas City Hall.
+In 1966, Lipscomb became a neighborhood organizer for the Dallas Community Action Agency, a nonprofit organization founded to work in the War on Poverty.
+He had previously volunteered on some projects to challenge segregation launched by the Student Nonviolent Coordinating Committee, attending protests to open drugstore counters and other facilities to black people.
+He organized with Martin Luther King Jr.'s Southern Christian Leadership Conference and co-founded the Dallas chapter.
+He founded a clearinghouse for community problems, the South Dallas Information Center, and said he was the first person to be arrested and thrown out of Dallas City Hall.

-A major issue of the time was trying to stop developers from buying out black homeowners at unfair prices for a proposed expansion of the State Fair of Texas in Fair Park.
-In 1969, Lipscomb, the SCLC's Rev. Peter Johnson and other community activists organized out of Mount Olive Lutheran Church.
-They were able to negotiate with then-Mayor J. Erik Jonsson for more favorable home buyout prices after threatening to stage a large demonstration during the nationally televised Cotton Bowl Parade.
+A major cause of the time was stopping developers from buying out black homeowners at unfair prices for a proposed expansion of the State Fair of Texas in Fair Park.
+In 1969, Lipscomb, the SCLC's Peter Johnson and other community activists organized out of Mount Olive Lutheran Church.
+They negotiated with then-Mayor J. Erik Jonsson for more favorable home buyout prices after threatening to stage a large demonstration during the nationally televised Cotton Bowl Parade.

-In forcing a meeting with the mayor, the group had to endure bomb threats to the point that the police chief went to the church basement where the activists prepared for the protest and told them it wasn't safe to stay there.
-Rev. Johnson said he drew a line across the church basement floor and told everyone present that they were free to leave with no hard feelings.
-Anyone willing to brave the threats and more was asked to cross the line.
-"The first person to walk across that line was Albert Lipscomb," Johnson said.
-The mayor soon caved and agreed to the meeting.
+While trying to get a meeting with the mayor, the group endured bomb threats to the point that the police chief went to the church basement where the activists prepared for the protest and told them it was unsafe to stay there.
+Johnson said he drew a line across the church basement floor and told everyone present that they were free to leave with no hard feelings.
+Anyone willing to brave the threats was asked to cross the line.
+"The first person to walk across that line was Albert Lipscomb", Johnson said.
+The mayor soon agreed to the meeting.